 - Bit Size: Small bits (1–10mm) need small chucks.
 Bigger bits (up to 13mm) need larger ones.

-- Material You Drill: When drilling metal, steel, or stone, a keyed drill will do.
+- Material You Drill: For metal, steel, or stone, a keyed drill is recommended.
 Wood or plastic—keyless is adequate.

 - Thread Check: Ensure the chuck is for your drill thread.
-If not, an adapter will be useful.
+If not, an adapter will be helpful.

-All of this is stated in plain words on Jaibros.com.
-So it is simple to choose the appropriate one.
+All of this is stated clearly on Jaibros.com.
+It is simple to choose the appropriate option.

 How to Look after Your Drill Chuck

-To extend your chuck's life and for smooth functioning, just do these easy things
+To extend your chuck's life and ensure smooth operation, do these simple things.

-Oil It: If it is a keyless chuck, add 1-2 drops from time to time.
+- Oil It: If it is a keyless chuck, add 1-2 drops periodically.

-Store the Key Safely: If it is a keyed chuck, don't lose the key.
-Keep it in the toolbox or wrap it around the drill.
+- Store the Key Safely: If it is a keyed chuck, don't lose the key.
+Please keep it in the toolbox or wrap it around the drill.

 Why People Trust Jaibros for Drill Chucks